ndoering/smartfridge/documents/SoftwareDesignDocument.md

 the *mysql-connector-python* module.
 This module is provided by the MySQL project.

+The database is comprised of two tables, *fridgelog* and *all_fruits*.
+The first table contains all the raw images, their timestamps and an optional note.
+The second table is able to store parts of the raw camera image, only featuring one fruit within.
+This feature is currently not implemented.
+For each of these parts the classification is stored, along with the confidence and also an optional note.
+These part images are reference via a foreign key to the corresponding *fridgelog* entry.
+Therefore one can retrieve all parts of one image take from the camera and get their respective classifications.

 #### View - Webserver

+The webserver is a standard *Apache HTTPd* webserver.
+It is provided by the operating systems package manager.
+It runs as a standalone service and provides the website for the SmartFridge.

+The website itself is build in *PHP*, *HTML* and *CSS*.
+It provides a current image and the corresponding classifiation, which are taken from the database.
+The website works autonomously and will not be triggerd asynchronously from the controller.

+It also provides a button that triggers the controller, currently using an operating-system-level signal, which is called via the *pkill* command.
+This signal induces the controller to provide a new image and classification, which will be stored in the database.
+The website takes the new image and displays it accompanied by its classification.

 #### Controller - Python middleware